The site

 Within the scope of the training course’s activities, the participants will also have opportunities to engage with the local community to the heritage site.
 They will present case studies on wall paintings from their respective countries of origin, showcasing similarities to the situation at Lauenstein Castle to a wider audience, including heritage professionals in the area.

-The training course will take place from July 21st, to August 03rd, 2024, and is organised by European Heritage Volunteers in collaboration with the Eastern Ore Mountains Museum Schloss Lauenstein, and the Saxon State Office for the Conservation of Monuments.
+The training course was organised by European Heritage Volunteers in collaboration with the Eastern Ore Mountains Museum Schloss Lauenstein, and the Saxon State Office for the Conservation of Monuments.

 European Heritage Volunteers